Lapidis2/React_App/README.md

 1. Clone the repository from github https://github.com/atlp-rwanda/e-commerce-crafters-bn.git
 2. Run `npm install` to install all package dependencies
-3. Createing a `.env` file and get the contents of `.env.example` file and edit them.
+3. Copy the environment configuration:
+    `cp .env.example .env`
+     you can update the values of .env file with yours.
-4. To run migrations into Postgres use the following command:
+3. To run migrations into Postgres use the following command:
    `npx sequelize-cli db:migrate`
     `sequelize-cli`: This refers to the Sequelize Command Line Interface (CLI), which provides commands for interacting with Sequelize, including creating migrations, models, seeders, and running migrations.
-6. To run seeders into Postgres use the following command:
+4. To run seeders into Postgres use the following command:
    `npx sequelize-cli db:seed:all`
-7. Run the project using this command `npm start`
+5. Run the project using this command `npm start`

 ## Contribution